MarthaTaylor/frontend-nanodegree-arcade-game/README.md

 There are two ways you can install this project:
 1. Download the resository as a zip-file, extract it and open the index.html to run the Arcade Game.

-2. Clone the repository with Git Bash: $ git clone https://github.com***need-to-add-my-repo and open the index.html to run the Arcade Game.
+2. Clone the repository with Git Bash.
+Choose where you want to clone the project to on your laptop and cd into it, for example ```cd Desktop```
+Then Open my repository at https://github.com/MarthaTaylor/frontend-nanodegree-arcade-game click the clone button and take the url.
+Next open Git Bash and run the command ```$ git clone place-the-url-here``` and run it.
+Open the index.html file on your local machine and run the game in the browser.

 ## Credits